CollyBlargle/Overthinker/README.md

 Perhaps an implementation with .csv files could be good since the filetype was designed for stuff like this I believe..
 I'm rather unfamiliar with R and other data-science languages though..

 This was my first GUI.
-I was hoping to get a modal window for the result window, but I decided I didn't care.
+I was hoping to get a modal window for the result window, and working icons but I decided I didn't care.

 I'm not sure if the numbers are completely accurate.
 I wasn't very diligent with my test-cases.
 I really only wrote this program for myself, but maybe others may find it useful.

-Some other statistics I might want implemented are the amount of memes sent by each chatter, and removing those characters from the total
+Some other statistics I might want implemented are the amount of memes sent by each chatter, and removing those characters from the total character count.

 I struggle a lot with overthinking.
 I thought this program would help.
 I'd get concrete numbers on statistics I constantly speculated about.
 But now that I have the numbers, I realize their invalidity.
 If I want to know how my friend feels about me, I should just ask.
 We're friends, after all!